William Peace University: Academics

 As an exclusively undergraduate college, Peace offers only bachelor's degrees.
 All traditional undergraduate candidates must complete an internship.

 Athletics

 William Peace University competes in the USA South Athletic Conference as a Division III school in the NCAA.
 Teams are fielded in basketball, cross country, softball, soccer, tennis, volleyball, swimming, track and field, and lacrosse.

 William Peace fields men's sports in baseball, basketball, cross country, golf, lacrosse, soccer, swimming, tennis, and track and field.

 Peace has been a full member of the NCAA since 2002, after having been granted provisional membership in 1995.
-Prior to that, Peace had competed in Region X of the NJCAA dating back on 1973.
+Prior to that, Peace had competed in Region X of the NJCAA dating back to 1973.
 USA South membership was granted in 2003, making it the first women's college in the state to join a co-educational conference.